G Suite alert centre

 - Enable the Alert Center API (for instructions, see section on enabling and disabling APIs).

-- Go to your G Suite domain’s Admin console (see instructions on signing in to your Admin console).
+- Go to your G Suite domain’s Admin console.

-- In the One or More API Scopes field, enter the list of scopes that your application should be granted access to.
+In the OAuth Scopes field, enter the list of scopes that your application should be granted access to.
 In this case, type the following value: https://www.googleapis.com/auth/apps.alerts.

 Creating a Tines Credential